10th Edition Competitive Faction Focus: World Eaters (Updated November 22, 2024)

 • Build a plan around Blessings of Khorne.
 Although random, the Blessings of Khorne rule gives you a few relatively certain outcomes to choose from, and the abilities you’ll want early will be different from the ones you want later in games.
 Early on look for Unbridled Bloodlust to pop off long charges and Rage-Fueled Invigoration for the extra Movement boost.
 Later in the game Martial Excellence and Total Carnage.

 • Learn to Use Terrain.
 Using terrain to stage your waves of brutality is key to finding success with the faction and with the drops to Eightbound and Exalted Eightbound point costs means you can utilize those units to hit first and then follow up with a second wave of Khorne Berzerkers and friends who rush out Rhinos.
-You also want to use terrain to stage your charges, setting up behind walls to avoid Overwatch when you declare your charge.
+You also want to use terrain to stage your charges, setting up behind walls to avoid incoming fire and Overwatch when you declare your charge.

 Recent Updates